 Yes, if the negative marks are inaccurate or outdated, you can dispute them with the credit bureaus.
 Additionally, credit repair agencies have a high success rate in removing certain negative items.

-No, bankruptcies can stay on your credit report for up to ten years, after which they are removed.
+No, bankruptcies remain on your credit report for up to 10 years, after which they are removed.
 Their impact lessens over time, especially if you maintain good credit habits.

-The most effective way to recover is to get current on all payments and stay current, as advised by credit experts.
+The most effective way to recover is to stay current on all payments, as advised by credit experts.
 Consistent positive credit behavior helps rebuild your credit score over time.